 A fantastic vista awaits you here, from Dhaulagiri in the West to the Sagarmatha (Everest) region, in the East.

-Tibet, (China), lies on an average elevation of 4000 m.
-The country of Tibet, a land of remarkable landscapes and ancient Buddhist Culture, where monasteries, artistically decorated by the Buddhist Monks dot the scene, and the centuries-old caravan trail is situated.
+Tibet (China), lies on an average elevation of 4000 m.
+The country of Tibet, a land of remarkable landscapes and ancient Buddhist Culture, where monasteries, artistically decorated by the Buddhist Monks, dot the scene, and the centuries-old caravan trail is situated.
 This area is an entirely new experience and one you will be glad you have explored.
-Lhasa is the capital city of Tibet, and it is here that the famous and historically interesting Potala Palace of the Dalai Lama is situated.
+Lhasa is the capital city of Tibet, and it is here that the famous and historically impressive Potala Palace of the Dalai Lama is situated.
 Many beautiful monasteries will capture your attention as you explore this city.

 Duration: 21 Days

 Best Travel Time: the best time to travel is Spring and Autumn, Spring : March, April, May ( Flowers would be on full bloom) Autumn: Sept, Oct, Nov (with clear and crisp blue skies) Summer: June, July, August ( best to avoid the higher tariff and the cold of winter) Winter: Dec, Jan, Feb (To avoid the crowd and catch the Black-Necked Cranes)